charlescodigos/Causes-of-Deaths/README.md

 The file 'DecompositionCode.R' reads the processed dataset and decomposes annual changes in life expectancy at birth by cause of death between 2000 and 2024 using the continuous-change decomposition method of Horiuchi, Wilmoth, and Pletcher (2008), implemented through the DemoDecomp R package (Riffe, 2024).
 Running the full decomposition requires approximately 36 hours.

-The file 'SupplementalData.xlsx' associates cause of deaths with its respective ICD-10 code.
+The file 'SupplementalData.xlsx' associates cause of death with its respective ICD-10 code.

 ## Authors

 Charles H Correa, PhD in Economics, Central Bank of Brazil
-Gerson F M Pereira, PhD in Public Health, Brazil's Ministry of Health
+Gerson F M Pereira (in memoriam), PhD in Public Health, Brazil's Ministry of Health
 Marília R Nepomuceno, PhD in Demography, Max Planck Institute for Demographic Research